silkimen/cordova-plugin-advanced-http/README.md

 #### failure
 The error function receives a response object with 2 properties: status and error.
-Status is the http response code.
+Status is the HTTP response code.
 Error is the error response from the server as a string.
 Here's a quick example:

     {
         status: 403,